 Fellow: Department of History, PhD

-I am Arnaldo Pinto Teixeira Caliche, Mozambican and I was born on September 25, 1976 in Manica Province-Mozambique.
-Junior lecturer and researcher of the Department of History at Eduardo Mondlane University since 2005.
-I assisted different subjects: History of the World, 1900-1945; World History Post World War II; Historiography of Africa; Political Economy of Southern Africa Between 1870-1980; Culture, Consciousness and Nationalism in Southern Africa Between XIX-XX Century.
-From 1998 until 2004, I conclude my BA honours degree in socioeconomic History at Eduardo Mondlane University.
-“From 2013 until 2016 (March), I did my Master Degree in ssocioeconomic History at the University of the Witwatersrand (Johannesburg).
-I participated in several research initiatives and feew of them are publicated, namely:
+I am Arnaldo Pinto Teixeira Caliche, Mozambican, and I was born on 25 September 1976 in Manica Province-Mozambique.
+Junior lecturer and researcher of the Department of History at Eduardo Mondlane University since 2005, I assisted different subjects: History of the World, 1900-1945; World History Post World War II; Historiography of Africa; Political Economy of Southern Africa Between 1870-1980; and Culture, Consciousness and Nationalism in Southern Africa Between XIX-XX Century.
+From 1998 until 2004, I concluded my BA Honours Degree in socioeconomic History at Eduardo Mondlane University.
+From 2013 until 2016 (March), I did my Masters Degree in socioeconomic History at the University of the Witwatersrand (Johannesburg).